YangJiao0817/website/docs/working-with-projects/working-with-images/managing-helm-charts.md

 ## Manage Helm Charts with the OCI-compatible registry of Harbor

+### If the version of Helm CLI you are using is before 3.7.0, please refer to the following
 Helm 3 now supports registry operations for an OCI-compatible registry including pushing and pulling.
 To install the latest Helm CLI, please refer [install helm](https://helm.sh/docs/intro/install/).
 Please also run `helm version` command to make sure the version of Helm CLI is v3.0.0+.

 ```sh